stracquadaniolab/pygna/docs/CLI.rst

     usage: pygna test-diffusion-hotnet [-h] [--name-column NAME_COLUMN] [-w WEIGHT_COLUMN] [--filter-column FILTER_COLUMN] [--filter-condition FILTER_CONDITION]
                                    [--filter-threshold FILTER_THRESHOLD] [--normalise] [-s SIZE_CUT] [--number-of-permutations NUMBER_OF_PERMUTATIONS] [-c CORES] [-i] network-file geneset-file rwr-matrix-filename output-table

-        Performs the analysis of random walk applying the weights of an upstream analysis.
-        Given a csv file the user needs to specify the columns of interest and the threshold of significance.
-        For the analysis the StatisticalDiffusion is used with hotnet_diffusion_statistic function.

     positional arguments:
       network-file          network file, use a network with weights